typelevel/cats/docs/src/main/tut/datatypes/validated.md

 If you do want error accumulation but occasionally run into places where you sequential validation is needed, then `Validated` provides a couple methods that may be helpful.

 ### `andThen`
 The `andThen` method is similar to `flatMap` (such as `Either.flatMap`).
-In the cause of success, it passes the valid value into a function that returns a new `Validated` instance.
+In the case of success, it passes the valid value into a function that returns a new `Validated` instance.

 ```tut:book
 val houseNumber = config.parse[Int]("house_number").andThen{ n =>